IWI Galil ACE: Gen II

 IWI US introduced the Gen II line in 2023 which introduced a free-floating M-LOK handguard and M4-style compatible buttstock.

 Civilian variants

 In October 2020, IWI US began production of an "extremely limited edition" 5.45×39mm variant of the Galil ACE, available with a 16 in or 8.3 in barrel, producing a total of 545 rifles in each size.
 They are compatible with AK-74 magazines.

 Foreign variants

-Galil Córdova
+Colombian variant

 The Córdova is a Colombian Galil ACE variant produced under license via an agreement between Indumil and IWI.

 Chilean variant

 The FAMAE has been producing licensed Galil ACE variants since 2014 as the Chilean Armed Forces' service rifle.

+Indian variant

+PLR Systems, a subsidiary of Adani Defence was selected as the L2 bidder for a contract to supply 170,085 carbines worth about ₹1100 crore to the Indian Army and the Indian Navy as a replacement for ageing Sterling submachine guns.
+They will manufacture an optimised variant of the Galil ACE CQB under the production name Jeet, with deliveries to bring as soon as 2027.
+It features a 368 mm long barrel, a weight of 3.2 kg, and a rate of fire between 650-750 rounds per minute to a 300–500 m range.
+The contract for 255,128 DRDO Close Quarter Battle carbines and 170,085 Adani Jeet carbines was signed on 30 December 2025.

 Peruvian variant

 The Peruvian government has plans to produce the ACE under license, establishing a factory to produce up to 2,000 rifles per month.

 Ukrainian variants

 The RPC Fort has been producing licensed Galil ACE variants since 2014: